Dementia runs in my family. Big time.

 At one point in high school I lived with her and she was very caring to me, supportive, and we had a lot of great moments. (side note: when I was a baby she breast fed me when she babysat me because my cousin and I were babies together… maybe that’s why we had a special bond.)

 Is that too much information?
 I’m not sure!
-But you can’t deny that I’m not very very honest with you all!
+But you can’t deny that I’m anything but very very honest with you all!

 Colleen was a good person, caring mother, fantastic aunt, and generally very loving.